360Controller/360Controller/Readme.md

 ### Release checklist

-This is a list of items that should be completed before releasing a new verison.
+This is a list of items that should be completed before releasing a new version.

 - Update the `Current Project Version` in the `360 Driver` project to the new version number.
 - Update the version number in the preference pane code
 - Add the release notes to `Install360Controller/Text/Welcome.rtf`
 - Update the version of the installer in the `Install360Controller` package

-## Licence
+## License

 Copyright (C) 2006-2013 Colin Munro